Consequences – recap

-- Is your illegal behaviour online starting to affect your relationship with your partner?
+- Is your illegal online behaviour starting to affect your relationship with your partner?
 Both, sexually and emotionally?

 - Are the empty and negative feelings you experience after going online causing you to become grumpy and short-tempered with the people in your life?